 Help them shape a plan

-Of course, not all managers are readily equipped to engage effectively in these conversations.
-Feedback and listening skills can be honed through practice and online micro-learning courses like those developed by LifeLabs Learning.
+Of course, not all managers can effectively engage in these conversations.
+Feedback and listening skills can be honed through practice and online micro-learning courses like Skills Coach.
 Further, online tools like Culture Amp’s 1-on-1 Conversations help managers and employees have more meaningful, continuous conversations about career and individual development goals.

-As we mentioned, employees don’t leave their jobs due to a bad manager alone; however, they leave their jobs when managers don’t do the heavy lifting of helping them build their careers.
+As we mentioned, employees don’t leave their jobs due to a lousy manager alone; however, they leave their jobs when managers don’t do the heavy lifting of helping them build their careers.

 In closing, keep it open

 With these significant changes in the world of work, your organizations and your people need to focus on growth and drive individualized development to stay current.
 We need to stop thinking in our old ways of building rigid career frameworks and suggesting that employees follow a linear pathway that will most likely become outdated before the employees get there.
-Instead, you have a great responsibility to enable your direct reports to learn relevant skills and ensure ongoing conversations about progression and performance.
-It’s essential to gauge what employees aim for and how they are tracking to get there.
+Instead, you are responsible for enabling your direct reports to learn relevant skills and ensure ongoing conversations about progression and performance.
+It’s essential to gauge what employees aim for and how they track to get there.

-Finally, given the importance of career development, it is critical to evaluate the degree to which employees believe they are advancing and are receiving impactful coaching from their leaders.
+Finally, given the importance of career development, it is critical to evaluate the degree to which employees believe they are advancing and receiving impactful coaching from their leaders.
 By conducting regular engagement surveys, you can determine how well your approach to development and coaching is working and where you can focus on improvement.
-See Culture Amp’s complimentary Guide to designing a survey for more guidance.